ucsdsysnet/mx_inference/README.md

 --disable_banner: do not use banner/EHLO information for inference
 --disable_heuristics: do not apply any heuristics
 --heuristics_threshold: apply heuristics when confidence score <= threshold
---disable_heuristics_as: do not use heuristics that based on AS information
+--disable_heuristics_as: do not use heuristics that are based on AS information
---disable_heuristics_tls_pattern: do not use heuristics that based on TLS FQDN pattern
+--disable_heuristics_tls_pattern: do not use heuristics that are based on TLS FQDN pattern
---disable_heuristics_banner_pattern: do not use heuristics that based on Banner/EHLO FQDN pattern
+--disable_heuristics_banner_pattern: do not use heuristics that are based on Banner/EHLO FQDN pattern
 --map_id_to_company: Try mapping provider id to company.
 Default: True
 --save_scan_data: Save scanned data of domains.
 Default: True
 --debug: Debug information level.
 0 = Minimum, 1 = Light, 2 = Verbose.
 Default: 0.